fiske-halsen/Test-Assignment4/README.md

 **5. How do you use a predicate to verify the properties of the arguments given to a call to the nock ?**

 * Predicates are expressions that can be evaluted to a boolean value i.e. true or false.
-As seen on the example below, we have created a predicate that says the argument p should be creater than 0.
+As seen on the example below, we have created a predicate that says the argument p should be creater than 0 ```It.Is<int>(p => p > 0))```.
 Note that the predicate is only evaluated when the method is actually invoked and in the below case p represents the invoking parameter for GetBookingsForCustomerId.

 ```csharp
    [Test]